Another Mystery Model

 E Books, and Language

 As with many persons who have grown up in literate households, all through teens, twenties and thirties, I corrected grammar, spelling and syntax errors everywhere I found them.
 When I was younger, I was brutal, not caring how I might have embarrassed anyone.
-Since I had been a teacher, I tried to be more tactful.
+Since I had been a teacher, though, I have tried to be more tactful.

 But I'm beginning to realize that the problem is becoming enormous.
 People who post on popular media don't check what they post; they use 'he' as a pronoun for a woman; they leave out words, most commonly articles (the, a, an)—but in some foreign languages I have since come to know that articles actually do not exist (Russian, for instance), so sometimes posts with that sort of omission could originate from people of foreign origin, or indeed from abroad.